miltalex/dostuff/README.md

 # dostuff-cli

-CLI to Automate the Boring Stuff
+CLI to Automate the Boring Stuff.

 ### Installation